swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.md

 boundaries of the input domains, output ranges, parametric combinations, and other behavioral edge cases.

-**Why test?**
+# Why test software?

 Unless you write flawless, bug-free, perfectly accurate, fully precise, and predictable code every time, you must test your code in order to trust it enough to answer in the affirmative to at least a few of the following questions:

-Does your code work?
+-   Does your code work?

-Always?
+-   Always?

-Does it do what you think it does?
+-   Does it do what you think it does?

-Does it continue to work after changes are made?
+-   Does it continue to work after changes are made?

-Does it continue to work after system configurations or libraries are upgraded?
+-   Does it continue to work after system configurations or libraries are upgraded?

-Does it respond properly for a full range of input parameters?
+-   Does it respond properly for a full range of input parameters?

-What about edge or corner cases?
+-   What about edge or corner cases?

-What’s the limit on that input parameter?
+-   What's the limit on that input parameter?

-**Verification**
+## Verification

-Verification is the process of asking, “Have we built the software correctly?”
+*Verification* is the process of asking, "Have we built the software correctly?"
 That is, is the code bug free, precise, accurate, and repeatable?

-**Validation**
+## Validation

-Validation is the process of asking, “Have we built the right software?”
-That is, is the code designed in such a way as to produce the answers we’re interested in, data we want, etc.
+*Validation* is the process of asking, "Have we built the right software?"
+That is, is the code designed in such a way as to produce the answers we are interested in, data we want, etc.

-Where are tests ?
+# Where are tests?

 Say we have an averaging function:

-    def mean(numlist):
-       total = sum(numlist)
-       length = len(numlist)
-       return total/length

 The test could be runtime exceptions in the function.